Dollengo/DollOS/README.md

 ## Installation

-To use this library, simply clone the repository and import the relevant modules into your Python script.
+To use this software, simply clone the repository and import the relevant modules into your Python script.
 Make sure to install any dependencies listed in the `deb-description.txt` file.
 After this, start the `setup.sh` or ```bash  python DollOS.py```.

 ## Contribution

-Contributions to this library are welcome.
+Contributions to this software are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests.
 Please adhere to the code style and documentation conventions.

 ## License